leapfrogtechnology/coding-guidelines/docs/python/files.md

 #### The following convention should be followed for files, folders and package naming:

 * Name in `snake_case` or descriptive single words all in **lowercase**.
 E.g. `helper.py` or `sftp_fetcher.py` or `tools`
 * Be explicit and descriptive of their functionality.
-Donot have short and ambigous file and folder names.
+Donot have short and ambiguous file and folder names.
     - E.g. `utils.py` or `utils` will describe of utility.
     - E.g. `aws_helper.py` will describe helper related to AWS.
 * Donot Clash names with inbuilt and famous modules.